awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 You have now created a mixed instances Auto Scaling group!

+### Challenges
-Given the configuration we used above, **Try to answer the following questions:**
+Given the configuration we used above, try to answer the following questions.
+Click to expand and see the answers.

-1. How many Spot Instance pools does the Auto Scaling group consider when applying Spot diversification?
-2. How many Spot vs On-Demand Instances have been requested by the Auto Scaling group?
-3. How can you confirm which instances have been created within the Auto Scaling group?
-4. How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?
-5. How can I select specific instance types instead of ABS in my Auto Scaling group?
-6. How can I select a mix of instance types of different sizes in my Auto Scaling group?

-To create an Auto Scaling group with specific/individual instance types, you can use a *json* file that is given below.
-The example uses m5.large, c5.large, r5.large, m4.large, c4.large, and r4.large.

-{{%expand "Show me the answers:" %}}

-1.) **How may Spot Instance pools does the Auto Scaling group consider when applying Spot diversification?**
+{{%expand "1.
+How may Spot Instance pools does the Auto Scaling group consider when applying Spot diversification?" %}}

-Remember: A Spot capacity pool is a set of unused EC2 Instances with the same instance type (for example, m5.large) and Availability Zone.
+A Spot capacity pool is a set of unused EC2 Instances with the same instance type (for example, m5.large) and Availability Zone.
 At the time of creation of the workshop, our example matched 96 instance types and 3 Availability Zones, which makes a total of **(96*3)=288 Spot pools**.
 Increasing the number of Spot pools we diversify on, is key for adopting Spot best practices.

+{{% /expand %}}

-2.) **How many Spot vs On-Demand Instances have been requested by the Auto Scaling group?**
+{{%expand "2.
+How many Spot vs On-Demand Instances have been requested by the Auto Scaling group?" %}}

 The `desired-capacity` of 8 vcpus is below the `max-size` of 20, so instances having a sum of 6 vcpus are provisioned.
 Out of them, the first 2 EC2 instances are On-Demand as requested by the `OnDemandBaseCapacity`.
 The rest of the instances, follow a proportion of 75% Spot and 25% On-Demand according to `OnDemandPercentageAboveBaseCapacity`.

+{{% /expand %}}

-3.) **How can you confirm which instances have been created within the Auto Scaling group?**
+{{%expand "3.
+How can you confirm which instances have been created within the Auto Scaling group?" %}}
 To check the instances within the newly created Auto Scaling group we can use `describe-auto-scaling-groups`.
 ```bash
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names EC2SpotWorkshopASG
 ```

 To check the newly created instances Auto Scaling group in the AWS Console, head to [EC2 Dashboard home](https://console.aws.amazon.com/ec2/home?#Home:), click on "Instances (running), and filter the list of instances using `aws:autoscaling:groupName = EC2SpotWorkshopASG`.

+{{% /expand %}}

-4.) **How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?**
+{{%expand "4.
+How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?" %}}

 To describe one or more instances we use `describe-instances`.
 To retrieve all the Spot Instances that have been launched with the Auto Scaling group, we apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `aws:autoscaling:groupName` that must be set to `EC2SpotWorkshopASG`.

-{{% notice note %}}
-When launching instances using an Auto Scaling group, the Auto Scaling group automatically adds a tag to the instances with a key of aws:autoscaling:groupName and a value of the name of the Auto Scaling group.
-We are going to use that tag to retrieve the instances that were launched by the ASG we just created.
 To learn more about Tagging lifecycle, review [this documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html#tag-lifecycle).
-{{% /notice %}}

 ```bash
 aws ec2 describe-instances --filters Name=instance-lifecycle,Values=spot Name=tag:aws:autoscaling:groupName,Values=EC2SpotWorkshopASG Name=instance-state-name,Values=running --query "Reservations[*].Instances[*].[InstanceId]" --output text